 The islet of Panagia is uninhabited with a single white monastery dedicated to Holy Mary.
 It celebrates every August 15th and there is a mass performed.

 Agios Nikolaos islet is the second islet you will see upon reaching Paxos.
 It is also uninhabited but in the center of its land sit the ruins of a once mighty castle built in 1423 by the Venetians.
 There are also two churches.
-The castle has been declared a protected monument and you can visit the islets using one of the taxi boats that depart from the port of Gaios on a daily basis.
+The castle has been declared a protected monument and you can visit the islets using one of the taxi boats that depart from the port of Gaios daily.

-Lakka, is a small seaside village, with a traditional atmosphere and is very popular for sailing boats, located north of Paxos.
-Lakka is a top destination for food tasting, a mouth-watering mixture of Greek and Italian cuisine (yum!).
+Lakka, is a small seaside village, with a traditional atmosphere and is very popular for sailing boats in the north of the island.
+It is a top destination for food tasting, a mouth-watering mixture of Greek and Italian cuisine.
 In Lakka Paxos, you’ll also find a great selection of quaint bars and restaurants to dine in and several artisan shops, including beautiful, hand-painted ceramics.

 Check out the pretty, turquoise beach of Lakka (pebbled) with sunbeds to rent, a beach bar, and kayak boats if you would like to explore the small bay.